com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 - The results of all ski races over the years.
 - Skier profiles (i.e. in which events they participated) and their evolution through the years.
-- The geographical representation of the WC races (here is a demo [ski map](https://com-480-project-data-viz-le-6.github.io/ski_map/)).
+- The geographical representation of the WC races ([here is a demo](https://com-480-project-data-viz-le-6.github.io/ski_map/)).
 - The evolutive global ranking through seasons, using WC-points won by the athletes.
 - Direct comparisons between any skier/races of any era.
 - The evolution of the typical profile (age, type of events, etc.) of a race/World Cup winner.